rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 behavior* according to the semantics of Rust's const-eval system.

-The first example with `_copy` was accepted in Rust versions 1.46 through 1.63 because of Miri implementation artifacts.
-Miri puts considerable effort into detecting UB, but does not catch all instances of it.
-Furthermore, by default, Miri's detection can be delayed to a point far after where the actual problematic expression is found.
+The first example with `_copy` was accepted in Rust versions 1.46 through 1.63 because of CTFE implementation artifacts.
+The CTFE engine puts considerable effort into detecting UB, but does not catch all instances of it.
+Furthermore, by default, such detection can be delayed to a point far after where the actual problematic expression is found.

-But with nightly Rust, we can opt into extra checks for UB that Miri provides, by passing the unstable flag `-Z extra-const-ub-checks`.
+But with nightly Rust, we can opt into extra checks for UB that the engine provides, by passing the unstable flag `-Z extra-const-ub-checks`.
 If we do that, then for *all* of the above examples we get the same result: